sgunonu/DataSafe/LabGuide100000.md

 - To sort the list by sensitive types, position your cursor over the **Sensitive Type Name** header, and then click the arrow.
 - To view the definition for a sensitive type, click directly on any one of the sensitive types.
 The **Sensitive Type Details** dialog box is displayed.
 <!-- Image-->
-- View the sensitive type's short name, description, column name pattern (regular expression), column comment pattern (regular expression), column data pattern (regular expression), the search pattern semantic (And or Or), the default masking format associated with the sensitive type, and the sensitive category and resource group to which the sensitive type belongs.
+- **might not need** Here you can view the sensitive type's short name, description, column name pattern (regular expression), column comment pattern (regular expression), column data pattern (regular expression), the search pattern semantic (And or Or), the default masking format associated with the sensitive type, and the sensitive category and resource group to which the sensitive type belongs.
 - Click **Close** to close the dialog box.
 - To check if there is a sensitive type that discovers department IDs, in the search field, enter **Department**.
 The search finds **Department Name**, but nothing for department IDs.
 <!-- Image-->